 I have never wanted people to see me struggle.
 My mom says she never saw me try to walk, just one day (at 16m old) I stood up and walked across the room.
-I'm sure even at that young age, I didn't want anyone to see me being weak or flawed.
-I know I didn't ride a 2 wheel bike without training wheels until I was 8 because I didn't want anyone to see me fall.
-Fear has kept me from trying fun things off the diving board, playing a musical instrument, (I did take a piano class in high school, but it was on keyboards and there were headphones so no one could hear you unless the teacher clicked in and every time, I froze!) and I'm sure a plethora of other daring activities!
-Oddly enough I was a performer at a young age, I started dancing at age 3 and danced through high school, tap, jazz, hip hop etc. We had recitals every year and I was on the competitive dance team.
-The biggest difference was, I was good at dancing, I had no fear of struggling.
-But trying something new, that often terrifies me!
-It's weird, if it's something a lot of people find difficult, I'm fine trying it, but if many people find it easy and I think I might struggle, I am intimidated by it!
+I’m sure even at that young age, I didn’t want anyone to see me being weak or flawed.
+I know I didn’t ride a 2 wheel bike without training wheels until I was 8 because I didn’t want anyone to see me fall.
+Fear has kept me from trying fun things such as diving off a high dive.
+Oddly enough I was a performer at a young age, I started dancing at age 3 and danced through high school, tap, jazz, hip hop etc. The biggest difference was, I was good at dancing, I had no fear of struggling.
+If I think I might struggle, I am intimidated by it!

 I could blame the internet with my fear of writing blog posts, everyone can see that there are people out there are just waiting to tear down others.
 But, while that might be part of that fear, the original fear has been there long before the internet!
 I know I am my own worst critic, but dang, I am very convincing!
 I tell my kids all the time that the only way to get better at something is to keep doing it.
 If it doesn’t go well, you have learned something about what not to do!
 I need to listen to my own advice and not my own criticisms.

 So, here is my imperfect blog post about not being perfect!
 I will not let fear keep me from sharing my tips, tricks, vents etc. about being a parent, wife, sister, friend. etc.